Bongbong Marcos 2022 presidential campaign: Running mate

 Davao City mayor Sara Duterte was previously seen as President Duterte's successor, particularly after her role as a powerbroker in the midterms.
 On July 9, 2021, Duterte stated that she is open to running for president.
 However, despite being a frontrunner in early opinion polls, she did not file a candidacy for a national position; she instead ran for re-election in the Davao mayoral race.
 On November 9, Duterte withdrew her candidacy for re-election as Davao City mayor.
 Two days later, she resigned from her regional party and joined the Lakas–CMD, a national party.
 On November 13, she launched her run for the vice presidency under Lakas–CMD by substituting Lyle Uy, who withdrew from the race.
 Shortly after the announcement, Marcos' party adopted her as their candidate for vice president.

 On November 16, Sara Duterte confirmed she had sought support from political parties for her and Marcos' bids in the 2022 elections.
 Hours later, Marcos said in a statement that, "Mayor Inday Sara Duterte and I have finished the process for the partnership that our supporters have been hoping for — BBM-Sara for 2022."

-UniTeam Alliance
+UniTeam

-Formed on November 29, 2021, the UniTeam Alliance is a loose electoral coalition supporting the candidacies of Bongbong Marcos and Sara Duterte in the 2022 presidential elections.
+Formed on November 29, 2021, UniTeam is a loose electoral coalition supporting the candidacies of Bongbong Marcos and Sara Duterte in the 2022 presidential elections.
 The alliance is composed of four political parties, the Hugpong ng Pagbabago, Lakas-CMD, Pwersa ng Masang Pilipino, and with Partido Federal ng Pilipinas as its convenor.